Excel VLOOKUP Two Criteria

 - VLOOKUP can fetch the first value found in the table for duplicate lookup values.

 - Combining values will give us a unique lookup value, so we can get an accurate result.

-- Instead of using underscore as the combining character between two values you can use anything and the same needs to be used in lookup value as well.
+- Instead of using an underscore as the combining character between two values, you can use anything, and the same needs to be used in lookup value as well.

 This has been a guide to Vlookup Two Criteria.
 Here we discuss how to create vlookup two criteria in excel using the CHOOSE function along with examples and a downloadable excel template.
 You may also look at these useful functions in excel –